-- supervisor's role were the best method of training people to take the underground supervisor role full time. - 5.
-What is the definition of 'six months'?
+Underground Supervisor role full time.

+- 5. What is the definition of "six months"?
 Different roster patterns could alter the numbers of shifts involved considerably.
-This increases the confusion regards the requirement. - The logbook concept for recording suitable 'supervisory' experience will be difficult in practice.
+This increases the confusion regards the requirement. - 6.
+The logbook concept for recording suitable "supervisory" experience will be difficult in practice.
 People move miens frequently and are not likely to be keeping their own logbooks.